Image by Paul Brennan from Pixabay

 • What are the unique characteristics of your organizational context?

-• What is the scale of your organization?
-How it affects your an architecture practice?
+• What is the scale of your organization, and how does it affect your architecture practice?

 • How diverse is your organization?